Configuration

 layer = -10

-# Whether to render the computed shader from the GPU.
+# Whether to render the computed shader directly to the terminal.
 The shader pixels can still be

 # used for other purposes such as defining the foreground colour of the terminal's text,